La Madeleine logo

 Excellent

-The brand provides a comprehensive 300-hour training curriculum designed to prepare five managerial staff members for launch.
-The program includes on-site launch support focused on operational readiness; travel and lodging expenses are the franchisee's responsibility, and on-site assistance is available for an additional fee.
+La Madeleine provides an extensive 300-hour training curriculum designed to prepare five staff members for launch.
+The program includes on-site launch assistance for operational readiness, with franchisees responsible for travel and living expenses and any additional on-site support costs.

 How Much Does It Cost to Open a La Madeleine Franchise?